What Proof Do You Need to Contest a Will in New York City?

 Proof of Fraud

-• Records indicating that information was concealed
+• Records indicating that information was concealed.

-• Evidence of false statements made to the testator
+• Evidence of false statements made to the testator.

 Proof of Forgery

-• Handwriting analysis indicating differences in signatures
+• Handwriting analysis indicating differences in signatures.

-• Evidence of testator’s location when signed
+• Evidence of the testator's location when the will was purportedly signed.

 Proof of Improper Execution

-• Testimony that the testator did not sign the document in front of the witnesses
+• Testimony that the testator did not sign the document in front of the witnesses (or properly acknowledge the signature).

-• Inconsistent statements of the witnesses
+• Inconsistent statements among the witnesses.

 Securing Evidence Through SCPA 1404 Discovery